Turks And Caicos Islands Travel Information

 Tips of around 15 percent of the bill are the norm for waiters, taxi drivers and bar tenders.
 Hotels usually include a service charge of 10 to 15 percent.

-Visits to the Turks and Caicos Islands are usually trouble-free, and crime is generally of a petty, opportunistic kind.
-The crime rate is low, but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
+Visits to the Turks and Caicos Islands are usually trouble-free, and crime is generally of a petty and opportunistic kind.
+The crime rate is low but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
 Robberies have occurred on Grace Bay Beach.
 Hurricane season generally runs from June to November.

-The Turks and Caicos Islands are subject to English Common Law and business is conducted in a similar manner to the United Kingdom; however, suits are only necessary for the most formal of occasions.
-Business hours are generally 8:30am to 4:30pm, Monday to Friday.
+The Turks and Caicos Islands are subject to English Common Law and business is conducted in a similar manner to the United Kingdom.
+Suits are only necessary for the most formal of occasions.
+Business hours are generally 8.30am to 4.30pm, Monday to Friday.

-Travellers may enter the Turks and Caicos Islands with the following goods without paying customs duty: 200 cigarettes or 50 cigars or 125g of tobacco products; and 1 litre spirits or 2 litres wine.
-Spearguns are strictly prohibited.
+Travellers may enter the Turks and Caicos Islands with the following goods without paying customs duty: 200 cigarettes or 100 cigarillos or 50 cigars or 220g of tobacco products; and 1.136 litres of alcohol.

 Become our Turks And Caicos Islands Travel Expert